Skip to Main Content

 Finding legislation not held in the library

-If you need to locate legislation which is not available in the Library in either printed or electronic form, here are some suggestions for tracking it down in another library or online:
+If you need to locate legislation which is not available at IALS Library in either printed or electronic form, here are some suggestions for tracking it down elsewhere:

-• Search the FLAG Foreign Law Guide database.
-This is an inventory database of the holdings of primary legal materials for foreign jurisdictions of academic and national libraries around the UK.
-You can search by country and type of legal material to discover which libraries in the UK hold legislation for the relevant jurisdiction.
+• Search the FLAG Foreign Law Guide database, an online inventory of foreign primary legal materials held at academic and national libraries around the UK.
+You can search by country and type of legal material.

-• Check the Eagle-i internet portal to see whether there is any freely available legislation for that jurisdiction on the web;
+• Check the Eagle-i internet portal to find free legislation websites.

-• Check WorldLII for links to freely available online legislation.
+• Check WorldLII for freely available online legislation.

-• Check the Foreign Law Guide database which gives details of electronic and printed sources of legislation for almost every country.
+• Check the Foreign Law Guide, an online directory of online and printed sources of legislation for almost every country.

 Checking if legislation is in force